-You may think it’s a type of venture only the super rich or a venture capitalists can do.
+You may think it’s a type of venture only the super rich or venture capitalists can do.
 Well, not necessarily.

-The Securities and Exchange Commission in 2015 approved crowdfunding rules that allow startups or small businesses to seek investors through brokers or online crowdfunding platforms.
+The U.S. Securities and Exchange Commission (SEC) in 2015 approved crowdfunding rules that allow startups or small businesses to seek investors through brokers or online crowdfunding platforms.
 This basically means, ordinary Joes can now buy into startups now.

 A parade of online equity crowdfunding platforms allow non-accredited investors to put money in small businesses and startups.
 MicroVentures, DreamFunded, SeedInvest, StartEngine, and Wefunder are among those.